YoussefAssaf/weld_characterization/README.md

 Given the low number of dataset images (601 after cleaning), the abstract shape of the welds, and their different levels of contrast compared to the background, we opted not to use ML-based supervised models.
 Instead, we chose to use traditional image processing packages like scikit-image and openCV, settling on the former in the end.
 Our pipeline contained two parallel processes: ID and scale extraction, and weld measurement.
 The former uses a pre-trained OCR tool.
 And the latter comprises binary filtering, contouring, and watershed filling of the weld region, which proved to be effective for over 60% of the images.

 The main constraint we encountered was the low-contrast images.
 We tried several techniques, including edge enhancement, colour spaces and channel sharpening, and line-profiling, but none provided an immediate solution.
-Our latest investigated method uses a difference of two Gaussian blurring of the grayscale image and searches a continuous path between two points on the reference line using scikit-image's path_through_array, which shows great promise, but we didn't have enough time to integrate it into our pipeline as an alternative method.
+Our latest method investigation uses a difference of two Gaussian blurrings of the grayscale image and searches a continuous path between two points on the reference line using scikit-image's path_through_array, which shows great promise, but we didn't have enough time to integrate it into our pipeline as an alternative method.

 ### The results and impact
 The overall feedback from EPRI was positive and we achieved the goals of the project in the allocated time.
 Our tool was able to successfully measure the weld dimensions and dilution ratio for ~65% of the images when compared to the observations.
 For the remaining images, we recommended to EPRI some alternative image segmentation methods that could further improve the success rate.

 With our tool, weld dimensions and dilution ratio can now be measured in a standardised manner, eliminating the potential for human error.
-There was also a significant cost saving to EPRI, since the typical hourly rate for a technician is approximately $8 USD.
-In retrospect, we thought we should have leveraged more the domain knowledge of EPRI early on in the process.
+In retrospect, we thought we should have leveraged the domain knowledge of EPRI to a greater extent early on in the process.
 Specifically, during the kick-off meeting, we could have proactively inquired about their prior experiences to gain a better understanding of the approaches they had tried.

-Our results are summarised in the figures below and show an improvement when we selected only images for which the segmentation process was successful.
+Our results are summarised in the figures below.
 The figures show the weld dilution (%), depth (mm), and area (squared mm).
-For all measurements, there was an improvement in the similarity of the medians after taking into consideration the successful images.
-For the dilution measurement (A), there was an improvement of 85%, for the depth 70% (B), for the area 47% (C), for the width 56% (D), and for the height 12.5% (E).

 In conclusion, our approach was effective in delivering a solution that met the project's objectives within the given constraints.
 By using traditional image processing tools and carefully considering available options, we overcame the constraint of low-contrast images.
-Our approach can be replicated in similar situations to achieve positive results or even improved by investigating the alternative methods mentioned above.
+Our approach can be replicated in similar situations to achieve positive results or even improved upon by investigating the recommended alternative methods.

 # Installation of required packages